 The exact rules depend on your country, state, and industry, but in most places you’ll need to think about:

-– the right legal form (sole trader, LLC, etc.), taxes, and basic registrations - Licenses and permits
+Registering your business – the right legal form (sole trader, LLC, etc.), taxes, and basic registrations

-– especially for food, health, childcare, construction, and beauty services - Insurance
+Licenses and permits – especially for food, health, childcare, construction, and beauty services

-– to protect you if something goes wrong (liability, professional indemnity, etc.) - Simple record-keeping
+Insurance – to protect you if something goes wrong (liability, professional indemnity, etc.)

 This article can’t replace professional legal or tax advice.
 But it is your reminder that a good small business idea also has to be legal, safe, and properly registered where you live.